-Policy on Preservation and Archival of Documents
+Policy on Preservation and Archival of Documents of the Company

 Further, pursuant to provisions of Regulation 9 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, the Company has adopted the Policy on Preservation and Archival of Documents to aid the employees in handling the documents efficiently either in physical form or in electronic form.
 It covers various aspects on preservation of the documents, archival of the same and safe disposal/destruction of the documents.
-The Policy on Preservation and Archival of Documents is uploaded the webpage of the Company https://avaada.com/fermi/img/Preservation%20and%20Archival%20of%20Documents_Fermi%20S olar.pdf
+The Policy on Preservation and Archival of Documents is uploaded on the webpage of the Company at:

+https://avaada.com/solarise/img/Preservation%20and%20Archival%20of%20Document s_Avaada%20Solarise%20Energy.pdf